Loading...

 A vibrant and flavorful stir-fry combining sweet pineapple, savory chicken, and crunchy cashews with perfectly cooked jasmine rice.
 This restaurant-style favorite is surprisingly easy to make at home and looks stunning served in a pineapple boat.

-A fragrant and creamy Thai green curry loaded with fresh vegetables and firm tofu, simmered in a rich coconut milk broth.
-This vibrant, aromatic, and satisfying one-pot meal brings the authentic flavors of Thailand right to your kitchen in under an hour.
+A fragrant and creamy Thai green curry with firm tofu and crisp vegetables simmered in a rich coconut milk broth.
+This vibrant, aromatic one-pot meal brings the authentic flavors of Thailand to your kitchen in under an hour.

 This thai recipe takes 45 minutes to prepare and yields 4 servings.
-At 731.98 calories per serving with 23.03g of protein, it's a moderately challenging recipe perfect for lunch or dinner.
+At 677.45 calories per serving with 23.41g of protein, it's a moderately challenging recipe perfect for lunch or dinner.

-Tofu provides a complete source of plant-based protein, which is essential for muscle repair, immune function, and overall body maintenance.
+Tofu provides a complete source of plant-based protein, which is essential for muscle repair and overall body function.

-The herbs and spices in green curry paste, such as galangal, lemongrass, and chilies, along with the colorful vegetables, are loaded with antioxidants that help combat cellular damage.
+The herbs and spices in the green curry paste, like lemongrass, galangal, and kaffir lime, are loaded with antioxidants that help fight free radicals.

-One serving of this Vegetarian Thai Green Curry contains approximately 550-600 calories, primarily from the full-fat coconut milk and tofu.
-This does not include any rice served alongside it.
+One serving of this Thai Green Curry (about 1 cup) contains approximately 400-450 calories, primarily from the coconut milk and tofu.